-- High Level Review and Risk Assessments of Operating Budget - Staff Absenteeism and Employee Family Assistance Program - High Level Review and Risk Assessment of Impacts to MYSP - High Level Review of School Renewal and Capital Projects
+- High Level Review and Risk Assessments of Operating Budget - Staff Absenteeism and Employee Family Assistance Program - High Level Review of School Renewal and Capital Projects

 C. BACKGROUND

 1. This report is recognized as a best practice in the province.
 The Ministry of Education and the District School Board Reporting Workgroup have both identified regular periodic financial reporting as a best practice in managing the Board's financial outcomes.